INDEX

 (7) Dialogues with institutional investors (two questions)

-December 2024 to January 2025: Conduct survey of Directors and Corporate Auditor (acquire results from all parties)
+November 2025 to December 2025: Conduct survey of Directors and Corporate Auditors (acquire results from all parties)

-■Overview of FY Year Ending November 2024 Analysis and Evaluation Results
+■Overview of FY Year Ended November 2025 Analysis and Evaluation Results

-• ・As in the previous fiscal year, the average score of all evaluation items was high, indicating that the respondents considered that the Board generally ensured its effectiveness.
+- ・As in the previous fiscal year, the average score of all evaluation items was high, indicating that the respondents considered that the Board generally ensured its effectiveness.
 The discrepancies between the evaluations of Directors and Corporate Auditor and between Internal and External Officers were generally small, with no significant bias.
+In the evaluations for the previous fiscal year, relatively low scores were given to the items (2) Operation of and information provision for the Board of Directors and (3) Supervision and confirmation of strategies by the Board of Directors.
+As a result of our intensive efforts, however, the scores of both items increased by 0.12 points for this fiscal year.
+In particular, scores improved significantly for “Proper transfer of decision-making authorities” (up 0.35 points) and “Supervision of the internal control system” (up 0.28 points), indicating that the improvement measures taken so far have produced results steadily.

-• ・The items that received relatively low scores were “corporate value improvement through actions addressing sustainability-related issues” and “oversight of development of management personnel,” which were assessed as having room for improvement.
+- ・The item that received relatively low scores was the one concerning the development of management personnel and its supervision, which was assessed as having room for improvement.

 ②Board of Corporate Auditors

-All three Corporate Auditors are independent external members, including one lawyer.
-In addition to the requirements of independent officers set forth in the Companies Act and by the Financial Instruments and Exchange, the Company has stipulated independence criteria for appointing external Audit and Supervisory Board members.
+All three Corporate Auditors are independent external members, including one lawyer and two certified public accountants (CPA).
+In addition to the requirements of independent officers set forth in the Companies Act and by the Financial Instruments and Exchange, the Company has stipulated independence criteria for appointing external Corporate Auditors.
 The Company appoints external members in accordance with these standards, with all three external members being registered as independent officers.

-The Corporate Auditor is chaired by a full-time Corporate Auditor, and holds monthly meetings as well as extraordinary meetings on an as-needed basis (approximately one hour).
+The Board of Corporate Auditors is chaired by a full-time Corporate Auditor, and holds monthly meetings as well as extraordinary meetings on an as-needed basis (approximately one hour).

-Main Topics Shared and Discussed for the Fiscal Year Ending November 2024
+Main Topics Shared and Discussed for the Fiscal Year Ended November 2025

-Basic policy, priority audit policy, division of roles of each Corporate Auditor, appropriateness of audits by Accounting Auditors, audit results related to internal control systems, and status of operation of internal controls of the corporate group
+Basic policy, priority audit policy, division of roles of each Corporate Auditor, appropriateness of audits by Accounting Auditors, audit results related to internal control systems, and status of operation of internal controls of the corporate group, efforts to disclose non-financial information, risks associated with business restructuring and the splitting up of the Company, the monitoring of human resource strategy and talent development, AI governance, and enhanced cooperation with the Internal Audit Office

 ③Nomination and Compensation Committee